 Joe was selected for inclusion in Missouri & Kansas Super Lawyers® 2005 and 2013-2015 and is AV® Preeminent™ Peer Review Rated by Martindale-Hubbell.
-He has also been included in The Best Lawyers in America® 2012-2017 for Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization as well as for Bankruptcy Litigation.
+He has also been included in Best Lawyers® 2012-2024 for Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization as well as for Bankruptcy Litigation.

 - Saint Louis University School of Law (J.D., 1982)